CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Related Works

-\paragraph{Joint Generation of Human Motion and Video.} In order to achieve co-generation and remove the dependency of driving sources, latest works follow a cascaded generation pipeline by tailoring one generative model to the other.
+\paragraph{\bf Joint Generation of Human Motion and Video.} In order to achieve co-generation and remove the dependency of driving sources, latest works follow a cascaded generation pipeline by tailoring one generative model to the other.
 Motion-to-video methods generate human videos conditioning on pre-generated 2D pose~\cite{gan2025humandit,wang2025humandreamer,xi2025toward}, 3D motion~\cite{liu2025ponimator,nam2025cameo,li2025genhsi,wang2025mosa,huang2025movein2d} or optical flow~\cite{liao2025motionagent} sequences, and video-to-motion frameworks~\cite{liu2025revision} first generate human video and then refine it using the motion estimation results.
 Nevertheless, cascaded pipelines propagate defects in the upstream model and overlook the coupling relationship of two generative processes.
-In the field of multimodal generation and understanding, advanced approaches co-generate RGB videos and normals~\cite{xi2025omnivdiff,wang2025multianimate,wang2025mmgen}, depths~\cite{xi2025omnivdiff,wang2025multianimate,wang2025mmgen,xiong2025huprior3r,lu2025align3r,lu2025trackingworld,li2026unish}, segmentations~\cite{xi2025omnivdiff,wang2025mmgen}, optical flow~\cite{chefer2025videojam}, and motion maps~\cite{lei2025momaps}.
-However, the co-generation of 3D human motions and 2D videos~\cite{yang2025echomotion,pang2025unimo} has not been well studied.
+In the field of multimodal generation and understanding, advanced approaches co-generate RGB videos and normals~\cite{xi2025omnivdiff,wang2025multianimate,wang2025mmgen}, depths~\cite{xi2025omnivdiff,wang2025multianimate,wang2025mmgen,xiong2025huprior3r,lu2025align3r,lu2025trackingworld,li2026unish,lu2026track4world}, segmentations~\cite{xi2025omnivdiff,wang2025mmgen}, optical flow~\cite{chefer2025videojam}, and motion maps~\cite{lei2025momaps}.
+However, the co-generation of 3D human motions and 2D human videos has not been well studied, and the few concurrent works~\cite{pang2025unimo,yang2025echomotion,lin2025vimogen} also reveal the promising prospects of this research direction.